jamesplease/react-request/docs/guides/best-practices.md

 # Best Practices

-Here are some tips for using React Request.
+Here are some tips that may help you when using React Request.

 ### Handling errors

-Handling errors isn't as simple as looking at the `error` object that is passed to you in render.
-The `error` object is only included as an argument in the following situations:
+It may seem like handling errors is as simple as checking for an `error` object within the render callback, but the `error` object is only included as an argument in the following situations:

 1. A network error occurred, such as a timeout or a loss of network connection
 2. A new request "aborted" the previous one (meaning that the component will ignore the response of the earlier request)

-Clearly, there are other situations where you might consider the component to be in an error state, such as when a 404 is returned.
+There are other situations when most developers typically the component to be in an error state, such as when a 404 is returned.

-The best way to identify those is by looking at the `response.ok` key.
+The best way to cover all situations is by _also_ looking at the `response.ok` value.
 This is a Boolean that is `false` anytime that the `status` of the response is `>= 400`.
 So this will catch other errors such as Not Found errors, Unauthorized errors, and other client and server errors.

 Together, checking for `error` and `response.ok` should cover all possible situations when a request is "unsuccessful."
-An example demonstrating this approach of handling of errors looks like:
+The following example demonstrates this.

 ```js
 <Fetch {...fetchProps}>